CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 * Ricky Rajani
 * Tested on: Windows 7, i7-6700 @ 3.40GHz 16GB, NVIDIA Quadro K620 (Moore 100C Lab)

 This project implements GPU stream compaction in CUDA, from scratch.
-The algorithm will later be used for acceleration a path trace project.
+The algorithm will later be used for accelerating a path tracer project.
 The algorithms implemented take advantage of the GPU's massive parrallelism, specfically data parrallelism.

 Different versions of the Scan (Prefix Sum) algorithm were implemented:
 - CPU version